MaxDLink/SE-assignment5/README.md

 - Maven Surefire Plugin 3.0.0 (Test execution)

 The project uses Maven for dependency management and build automation.
 All necessary dependencies will be automatically downloaded when you run `mvn clean install`.

+## Troubleshooting

+If you encounter any issues:

+1. Java version mismatch:
+   - Ensure you have JDK 11 or higher installed
+   - Verify JAVA_HOME environment variable is set correctly

+2. Maven build failures:
+   - Try cleaning the project first: `mvn clean`
+   - Then rebuild: `mvn install`

+3. Test failures:
+   - Check the `target/surefire-reports` directory for detailed test reports
+   - Review the specific test class output for error messages

 ## Assignment Information
 - Due Date: Fri Apr 18, 2025 11:59pm